hharshadaa/Harshada-s-First-Swift-Project-Code-Path/README.md

 Gmail
 - Easy access and navigation between different account
-- Having key features found on desktop version
+- Having key features found on the desktop version

+An app I would want to use can easily change the themes and UI of different apps.
+For example, if I want my Spotify to be themed pink, this app would be able to do it.
+I think implementing this might take a lot of time because you would have to build it app by app.
+To do this, I would target popular applications that might need theme changes.

 ## Notes